Qualified Settlement Fund Administrators

 Qualified Settlement Funds

 As litigation continues to grow increasingly complex, so too has collecting and distributing settlements once the litigation has ended.
-A straightforward and efficient tool for attorneys and plaintiffs alike is the qualified settlement fund (QSF).download pdf
+A straightforward and efficient tool for attorneys and plaintiffs alike is the qualified settlement fund (QSF).
+Our qualified settlement fund administrators and planners can help with the initial establishment of the qualified settlement fund and/or its management once it is established.
+Contact us today for expert qualified settlement fund services, consulting, and administration.download pdf

 How Does This Work?

-There are other benefits to the QSF, and not just the time of payment and fee.
-You are also hiring a professional administrator to manage the funds and ongoing claim resolution, to source lien negotiators, and to assist in the evaluation and necessity (or lack thereof) for Medicare set-asides.
+Establishing a qualified settlement fund has benefits other than the time of payment and fee.
+You are also hiring a professional qualified settlement fund administrator to manage the funds and ongoing claim resolution, to source lien negotiators, and to assist in the evaluation and necessity (or lack thereof) for Medicare set-asides.
 And, if you have a lengthy court approval process due to a wrongful death or multiple plaintiff litigation, the consolidation of the cases in a single jurisdiction can be invaluable.

 Other benefits include: